Woodlawn (Ellicott City, Maryland)

-Woodlawn or Papillon was amanor home in Ellicott City, Howard County, Maryland in the United States.
+Woodlawn or Papillon was a manor home in Ellicott City, Howard County, Maryland in the United States.

 Woodlawn was built by Thomas Beale Dorsey.
 The estate featured two entrances to avoid a toll on the old Frederick turnpike and a carriage house outbuilding.
 Between the 1880s and 1890s, it was the home of the Rodgers family (of Rodgers Avenue).
 Walter K. Plum of the American Oil Company named the estate Woodlawn Manor, the same name as an estate several miles westward.
 In 1947 the estate was the home of Dorsey Williams and Frances Lurman in 1947.
 In 1953 Dr. Allen Jones owned the property, followed by Keith Garret in 1970.
 In 1976 the owner attempted to convert the property to a motel.
 The estate was converted to a country inn.
 The property was owned in the 1970s by Investor's Developers inc, who subdivided the estate to 26 acres and converted the manor to the Pauvre Papillon restaurant serving French cuisine.